-'As near as can be judged from the proceedings of the present meeting in Chicago of supporters of the Irish cause, the opinion is unanimous that home rule for Ireland cannot be obtained by parliamentary action in the lines followed by the Parnellites, and that the only alternative left is an appeal to arms at some future time.
-In the resolutions adopted, the conviction is expressed that the point has now been reached when it is justifiable, both hy God's and man's laws, to strike England in ber "hour of difficulty" if possible, to create such a alty-which in plain words and. difficulty-which difficulty-which in plain words means, that if England should be in-volved in war, it would be Ireland's duty to side with the enemy.
+As near as can be judged from the proceedings of the present meeting in Chicago of supporters of the Irish cause, the opinion is unanimous that home rule for Ireland cannot be obtained by parliamentary action in the lines followed by the Parnellites, and that the only alternative left is an appeal to arms at some future time.
+In the resolutions adopted, the conviction is expressed that the point has now been reached when it is justifiable, both by God's and man's laws, to strike Eogland in her "hour of difficulty" and, if possible, to create such difficulty-which in plain wor difficulty-which in plain words means, that if England should be involved in war, it would be Ireland's duty to side with the enemy.

-In England the Chicago gathering is regarded as a great farce, If newspaper comments he taken as an expression of public sentiment, but not-withstanding this, it is probable that the formation of the Irish Alliance will mark one of the more important steps in the struggle for Ire'and's indehalf a dozen wretches to throw vitriol pendence, and that it will attract at of those for State officers are wholly tention abroad as well as in this coun-The Irish people of all political try. branches have been keenly disappointed at seeing what they regard their patriotic efforts crushed so near the In their present predicament, with the prospect of a long tory rule, they will naturally unite and endeavor to arouse public sentiment in behalf of their cause in some other way.
-Whether they will succeed depends entirely on their ability to preserve unity, and on their prudence and conservatism.
+In England the Chicago gathering If newsis regarded as a great farce, paper comments be taken as an expression of public sentiment, but notwithstanding this, it is probable that the formation of the Irieh Alliance will mark one of the more important steps in the struggle for Ire'and's independence, and that it will attract at of those for State officers are wholly tention abroad as well as in this country.
+The Irish people of all political branches have been keenly disappointe 1 at seeing what they regard their patriotic efforts crushed so near the In their present predicament, with the prospect of a long tory rule, they will naturally unite and endeavor to arouse public sentiment in behalf of their cause in some other way.
+Whether they will succeed depends entirely on their ability to preserve unity, and on their prodence and conservatism.

-It is not improbable that the formation in this country of an Irish "Alliance" for the very apparent purpose of hostilities against England will raise the question, how far its existence can be tolerated within the boundaries of the United States.
-The nurnose is to create a standing army to be held in readiness for the opportune moment.
+It is not improbable that the formstion in this country of an Irleh "Alliance" for the very apparent purpose of hostilities against England will raise the question, how far its existence can be tolerated within boundaries of the United States. purpose is to create a standing army to be held in readinese for the opportune moment.
 Most of the members of this armed organization will be naturalized citizens of the United States.
 Can our government consistently remain passive after their intentions have been made known?
-Will not England demand their suppression and intimate that a refusal to comply with this de-mand must be regarded as unfriendly towards Great Britain?
-These questions naturally arise.
-Switzerland at one time was compelled to expel conapirators against foreign countries from her boundaries, and a refusal to com-ply with the demands of the powers would probably have cost that country her independence.
+Will not England intentions have demand their suppression and lotimate that a refusal to comply with this demand must be regarded as unfriendly towards Great Britain?
+These ques-tions naturally arise.
+Switzerland at one time was compelled to expel conspirators against foreign countries from ber boundaries, and a refusal to com-ply with the demands of the powers would probably have cost that country ber independence.
 If this be regarded as a precedent, undoubtedly some lively diplomatic correspondence between Washington and London can be expected in a near future.